astroML/text_errata/README.md

 `AstromDR9` table is necessary to get the correct astrometry.
 See also http://www.sdss3.org/dr10/imaging/caveats.php#astrometry .

-Page 519: The URL in the footnoate is incorrect.
+Page 519: The URL in the footnote is incorrect.
 It should be http://skyserver.sdss3.org/casjobs/ .
 Only the SDSS-III CasJobs site contains DR8 data.